gravelCompBio/Phosformer-ST/README.md

 cd Phosformer-ST
 ```

-### The following step uses other repos because the folder is larger than the allowed space on github
+### The following step demonstrates users how to download the training weights

-### PICK ONE of the options below
+  -other repositories were used because the folder's memory size is larger than the allowed space on github